ENBIS-19 in Budapest2 – 4 September 2019; Eötvös Loránd University, Budapest Abstract submission: 16 December 2018 – 20 May 2019

-- Eight Organized Sessions related to the most important Journals and/or Statistical Associations; among others: the ISBIS Session, the JQT, Technometrics and QE Session, the US Session, the Latin American Session, the Bayesian Methods in Industrial Statistics (ISBA session), and the European Statistical Engineering Session.
+- Nine Organized Sessions related to the most important Journals and/or Statistical Associations; among others: the ISBIS Session, the JQT, Technometrics and QE Session, the US Session, the Latin American Session, the Bayesian Methods in Industrial Statistics (ISBA session), the SIS (Italian Statistical Society) Session, and the European Statistical Engineering Session.

 - Eleven Special Sessions that spread among many topics, such as: Uncertainty for deep learning, Business Statistics, Kansei Engineering, Statistical Fusion of Heteregenous Measurement Networks, Competences and Skills in Business World, Modern Approach to Process Monitoring, Reliability, and others.